NBakaev/hishop/README.md

  - `http://hishop.herokuapp.com/v2/api-docs` - Swagger endpoint.
 You can import all REST api endpoints with methods, name, params etc with any tool that support swagger format, for example, with `Postman`

+### Continuous Integration
+For CI travis-ci.com for OSS is used.

+Note: every build with unique maven version is deployed to `https://bintray.com/nbakaev/maven/hishop/view`.
+If you will not change version in `pom.xml`- build will be success but artifact will not be deployed to binary repository.

 ### Deployments from travis details
  -  https://docs.travis-ci.com/user/deployment/bintray
  -  https://docs.travis-ci.com/user/encryption-keys/